NonbondedForce

 Update the particle and exception parameters in a Context to match those stored in this Force object.
 This method provides an efficient method to update certain parameters in an existing Context without needing to reinitialize it.
 Simply call setParticleParameters() and setExceptionParameters() to modify this object’s parameters, then call updateParametersInContext() to copy them over to the Context.

 This method has several limitations.
-The only information it updates is the parameters of particles and exceptions.
+The only information it updates is the parameters of particles and exceptions, as well as parameter offsets for particles and exceptions.
 All other aspects of the Force (the nonbonded method, the cutoff distance, etc.) are unaffected and can only be changed by reinitializing the Context.
 Furthermore, only the chargeProd, sigma, and epsilon values of an exception can be changed; the pair of particles involved in the exception cannot change.
+Likewise, it can update charge, sigma and epsilon for a parameter offset, but not the identify of the particle or exception the offset is applied to, or which global parameter it is based on.
 Finally, this method cannot be used to add new particles or exceptions, only to change the parameters of existing ones.

 Returns whether or not this force makes use of periodic boundary conditions.